saurabhcharde/Pokemon_Battle_Winner_Prediction_using_ML/README.md

 Using Machine Learning to predict the winner of a random pokemon battle.
 Summary

--pokemons_data.csv contains info about 800 pokemons.
+*pokemons_data.csv contains info about 800 pokemons.
 -combats.csv contains info about battles and there winners.
 -tests.csv contains the battles for which winners need to be predicted.
 -Used a RandomForestClassifier with 100 estimators